lyj789/liuyijing/_pages/about.md

 Services
 ======
-* \[2023, 2024] Reviewer of EAI SecureComm
+* \[2023, 2024\] Reviewer of EAI SecureComm
-* \[2024.09-2025.01] Teaching Assistant for “Network Protocol Security Design and Analysis”, Tsinghua University
+* \[2024.09 - 2025.01\] Teaching Assistant for “Network Protocol Security Design and Analysis”, Tsinghua University
-* \[2024.09-2025.01] Teaching Assistant for “Internet Architecture and Its Security Fundamentals”, Tsinghua University
+* \[2024.09 - 2025.01\] Teaching Assistant for “Internet Architecture and Its Security Fundamentals”, Tsinghua University
-* \[2024.07] Present at "The PhD Student Forum (Inforsec 2024)", Hefei, China
+* \[2024.07\] Present at "The PhD Student Forum (Inforsec 2024)", Hefei, China

 Misc
 ======
-RG(Rhythmic Gymnastics) Girl.
-Proud to have stayed consistent with my sport.
+* \[2004 - now\] Rhythmic Gymnastics Enthusiast.
+Proud to have maintained consistency and passion for this beautiful sport.